 Acknowledgement (Please add anyone we have to acknowledge here)

 A special thanks goes to H. Karreman and C. Van der Velden - van der Graaf for the work they have done for the quality of life data collection.
+Ruben (RLC) Goedhart voor de data van de OK uit HIX

 References